sanjeev-epam/vm-setup/README.md

 choco install docker-desktop -y
 ```

-## Docker version is important
+## Docker version

 Yet to find the details of what are the issues with the most recent Docker Desktop Version.
-But it is better to use 4.6.0 for now.
+But it is better to use 4.6.0 for Sitecore.Demo.Platform.

 ```
 choco install docker-desktop --version=4.6.0 -y